-- 34 The charity may by ordinary resolution: - 34.1 appoint a person who is willing to act to be a director; and - 34.2 determine the rotation in which any additional directors are to retire. - No person other than a director retiring by rotation may be appointed a director at any general meeting unless: - 35.1 he or she is recommended for re-election by the directors; or - not less than fourteen nor more than thirty-five clear days before the date of the meeting, the charity is given a notice that: - 35.2.1 is signed by a member entitled to vote at the meeting; - 35.2.2 states the member's intention to propose the appointment of a person as a director; - 35.2.3 contains the details that, if the person were to be appointed, the charity would have to file at Companies House; and - is signed by the person who is to be proposed to show his or her willingness to be appointed. - All members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a director other than a director who is to retire by rotation.
+34 The charity may by ordinary resolution:

+- (1) appoint a person who is willing to act to be a director; and - (2) determine the rotation in which any additional directors are to retire. - No person other than a director retiring by rotation may be appointed a director at any general meeting unless: - (1) he or she is recommended for re-election by the directors; or - (2) not less than fourteen nor more than thirty-five clear days before the date of the meeting, the charity is given a notice that: - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a director; - (c) contains the details that, if the person were to be appointed, the charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - All members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a director other than a director who is to retire by rotation.

-- 37.1 The directors may appoint a person who is willing to act to be a director. - A director appointed by a resolution of the other directors must retire at the next annual general meeting and must not be taken into account in determining the directors who are to retire by rotation. - The appointment of a director, whether by the charity in general meeting or by the other directors, must not cause the number of directors to exceed any number fixed as the maximum number of directors.
+- (1) The directors may appoint a person who is willing to act to be a director. - (2) A director appointed by a resolution of the other directors must retire at the next annual general meeting and must not be taken into account in determining the directors who are to retire by rotation. - The appointment of a director, whether by the charity in general meeting or by the other directors, must not cause the number of directors to exceed any number fixed as the maximum number of directors.